greenelab/deep-review/all-sections.md

 ### Promoters, enhancers, and related epigenomic tasks

-`TODO: There's inevitably a lot of overlap been this and the transcription binding section.
-Maybe in the long term think about restructuring to one big "regulome" section`

 Identification of promoters and other cis-regulatory elements (CREs) presents an obvious use case for deep learning.
-Transcriptional control is undoubtedly a vital - and early - part of the regulation of gene expression.
-An abundance of sequence and associated functional data (e.g. ENCODE, ExAC) exists across species.
+Transcriptional control is undoubtedly a vital -- and early -- part of the regulation of gene expression.
+An abundance of sequence and associated functional data (e.g. ENCODE [@1Bs5k1MVg] and ExAC [@fSpvdh5l]) exists across species.
 At the same time, studies of gene regulation have often focused on the protein (binding) rather than promoter level [@19jjiGHWc], perhaps due to the ill-defined nature of CREs.
 A promoter itself can be seen as an assemblage of "active" binding sites for transcription factors interspersed by less-characterized and perhaps functionally silent spacer regions.
 However, the sequence signals that control the start and stop of transcription and translation are still not well understood, compounded by incomplete understanding of alternative transcripts and the context for these alternatives.
 Sequence similarity is poor even between functionally correlated genes.
 While homologs might be studied for insight, they may not exist or may be just as poorly characterized.

 Recognizing enhancers presents additional challenges.
-Enhancers may be up to 1 Mbp upstream or downstream from  the target promoter, on either strand, even within the introns of other genes [@8yA3foA6].
+Enhancers may be up to one million base pairs upstream or downstream from the target promoter, on either strand, even within the introns of other genes [@8yA3foA6].
 They do not necessarily operate on the nearest gene and may in fact effect multiple genes.
 Their activity is frequently tissue- or context-specific.
 A substantial fraction of enhancers displays modest or no conservation across species.
 There is no universal enhancer sequence signal or marker for enhancers, and some literature suggests that enhancers and promoters may be just categories along a spectrum [@J0PJHcHK].
+One study
-One study [@5zmE7Qkb] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
+[@5zmE7Qkb] even showed that only 33% of predicted regulatory regions could be validated, while a class of "weak" predicted enhancers were strong drivers of expression.
 Yet there is growing evidence for their vast ubiquity, making them possibly the predominant functional non-coding element.
-Thus, identifying enhancers is critical yet the search space is embarrassingly large.
+Thus, identifying enhancers is critical yet the search space is large.

 While prior (non-deep learning) approaches have made steady improvements on promoter prediction, there is little consensus on the best approach and performance is poor.
 Typically algorithms will recognize only half of all promoters, with an accompanying high false positive rate [@huFxo9OA].
 Methods with better sensitivity generally do so at the cost of poorer specificity.
 Conventional identification of enhancers has leaned heavily on simple conservation or laborious experimental techniques, with only moderate sensitivity and specificity.
-For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers and repressors.
+For example, while chromatin accessibility has often been used for identifying enhancers, this also "recognizes" a wide variety of other functional elements, like promoters, silencers, and repressors.

-The complex nature of CREs (and our ignorance at to what are the important features of them) therefore seems a good subject for deep learning approaches.
+The complex nature of CREs (and our ignorance at to what are the important features of them) is therefore a good subject for deep learning approaches.
 Indeed, neural networks were used for promoter recognition as early as 1996, albeit with mixed results [@3Ew5V1iC].
-Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or reviews.
+Since then, there has been much work in applying deep learning to this area, although little in the way of comparative studies or formal benchmarks.
 We will therefore focus on a few recent characteristic studies to outline the state of the art and extant problems.

 Most broadly, Kelley et al. [@2CbHXoFn] trained CNNs on DNA accessibility datasets, getting a marked improvement on previous methods, albeit still with a high false positive rate.
 (Note as above, using DNA accessibility conflates enhancers with other functional sites.)
-This study also featured a useful interpretability approach (analogous to in silico mutagenesis [@1EyJfuWqh]) introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.
+This study also featured a useful interpretability approach, introducing known protein binding motifs into sequences and measuring the change in predicted accessibility.

-Umarov et al. [@as2HfoSh] demonstrated the use of Convolutional Neural Networks in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
+Umarov et al. [@as2HfoSh] demonstrated the use of CNNs in recognizing promoter sequences, achieving markedly better performance than conventional methods (sensitivity and specificity exceeding 90%).
 While some results were achieved over bacterial promoters (which are considerably simpler in structure), surprisingly roughly similar performance was found for human promoters.
 This work also included a promising and simple method for interpretability (randomly substituting bases in a recognized promoter region, then checking for a change in recognition) that would be useful to exploit more widely.

 Xu et al. [@jV2YerUS] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity